ortus-docs/cfconfig-docs/introduction/config-items.md

  */
 // Array of tag paths ( value struct of properties ) name='customTagPaths' type='array'
+// True/false component path is cached and not resolved again name='customTagCachePaths' type='boolean'
+// List of extensions used for Custom Tags, in the order they are searched name='customTagExtensions" type='list'
+// True/false search in the caller directory for the custom tag name='customTagSearchLocal' type='boolean'
+// True/false search for custom tags in subdirectories name='customTagSearchSubdirectories' type='boolean'

+// Array of structs of properties.
+Mail servers are uniquely identified by host name='mailServers' type='array'
 // Encoding to use for mail.
 Ex: UTF-8 name='mailDefaultEncoding' type='string'
 // True/false enable mail spooling